 The thermal imaging camera detects the infrared energy emitted by all surfaces, converts this into temperature and lays the colour coded distribution of the values into a frame – also overlaid onto a digital image.

 The most useful applications of thermography in existing buildings are:

-- To determine positions of concealed structural arrangements (timber frame behind a render or joists above a ceiling for example),
+To determine positions of concealed structural arrangements (timber frame behind render, joists above a ceiling or cavities in masonry for example).

-- To record distribution of heat variation for environmental studies.
+To record distribution of temperature variation for environmental studies.

 The evaporation of water from a surface will produce a cooling effect which can be detected by infrared analysis.
-As such, a thermal imaging camera can ‘occasionally’ be useful in the diagnosis of damp.
+As such, given suitable environmental conditions, a thermal imaging camera can be useful in the diagnosis of damp.